charlenetolentino/mattsnotes/401-main/reading401-12.md

   - to make it more safe and saleable.

-- UDP is often refereed to as a connectionless protocol.
+- UDP is often refereed to as a connection less protocol.
 Why is this?
   -  doesn't establish connection but just sending

 - Can a socket server application have multiple socket connections?